 But many decades before, in the 1930's, Dr Bach discovered that the energy of specific flowers could gently move the emotions back to a state of harmony, thereby restoring well-being.
 He found 38 different flowers containing specific balancing energies, and made a diluted 'sun tea' of each one to create energetic essences.
 The 38 Bach flower remedies each address a different emotion and may be taken internally or applied topically to restore balance to our emotional energies.
 Dr Bach wanted his safe, gentle system to be accessible to all and would be pleased to know that today Bach flower remedies are used around the world.A natural system of stress relief, the 38 Bach Flower Remedies were discovered by a physician named Dr. Edward Bach of England, in the 1930's.
 Most of all, Dr Bach was a compassionate man who wanted to ease the suffering of others.
 So he designed a safe system of 38 flower essences which could be used in the home to help us with the ups and downs of life - our worry, anxiety, stress.
 Today, his 38 Bach flowers are used around the world.

-Dr. Bach was a physician, surgeon, homeopath, bacteriologist and immunologist.
+Dr. Edward Bach was a physician, surgeon, homeopath, bacteriologist and immunologist.